polimi-ispl/ITTV/README.md

 * `Talk Shows`
 * `Weather Forecast`

-This repository (will) contain genre annotations and metadata in [csv format](https://github.com/polimi-ispl/ITTV/ittv.csv).
+This repository contains genre annotations and metadata in [csv format](https://github.com/polimi-ispl/ITTV/ittv.csv).
 Please note that audio data is not provided.

 We provide the annotations for a balanced **training** (`train`) and **validation** (`val`) split, as well as for a disjoint **test set** (`test`) containing 525 installments from